 Lisa Morgan, Marketing Director, South Carolina Business Coalition on Health (Far right)

 Sharmila Shankarkumar, Partner, National Leader, Quality Improvement Collaborative (QIC), Mercer (Far left)

 From top left, Bret Jackson, The Economic Alliance for Michigan; Angela Mattie, Quinnipiac University; Marnie Vaughan, Severn Trent Service; Bruce Bradley; Jill Hutt, Greater Philadelphia Business Coalition on Health; Jonathan So, Detroit Regional Chamber; Kendra Gipson, State of Tennessee, Benefits Administration; Terrisca Des Jardins, Physician Organization of Michigan ACO; and Leapfrog president and CEO Leah Binder.

-See what our class of 2017 has to say about the program:
+See what past Fellows have to say about the program: